 The Competition and Markets Authority's (CMA) purpose is to help people, businesses and the UK economy by protecting competition and tackling unfair behaviour.

-Section 110 of the Digital Markets, Competition and Consumers Act 2024 gives the CMA powers to charge a levy to firms designated with Strategic Market Status (‘SMS firms’).
-Before beginning to impose the levy, the CMA must consult on draft levy rules that set out its proposed methodology for how to apportion the SMS levy among SMS firms.
+The Digital Markets, Competition and Consumers Act 2024 gives the CMA powers to charge a levy to firms designated with Strategic Market Status (SMS).

 Any personal data you provide us will be handled in accordance with our obligations under the UK General Data Protection Regulation and the Data Protection Act 2018.
-Our personal information charter(External link) sets out the standards you can expect from us when we collect, use or share personal data and provides details of your rights in relation to that data and how to contact us
+Our personal information charter sets out the standards you can expect from us when we collect, use or share personal data and provides details of your rights in relation to that data and how to contact us

 We are carrying out this work under section 5 of the Enterprise Act 2002, which gives the CMA the power to obtain, compile and keep under review information about matters relating to its functions.